-For the buyer, the opposite is true since she is worse-off whenever the seller obtains finer information about her in the form of dividing an interval into two:
+We consider a weaker problem of which privacy level maximizes/minimizes buyer surplus.
+Under an assumption on the production cost function, we show that the buyer is necessarily worse-off when the seller obtains finer information about her in the form of dividing an interval into two.
+As a result we obtain: